 Obviously I am talking to people who want to raise the bar on their writing.
 We have a huge pet aisle here on WordPress and if you mean only to keep up the anecdotes about your dog, you don’t have to hamstring yourself.
-But if you want to be writing better, be sharper on the page than you were four years ago, don’t give yourself cheap praise.
+But if you want to be writing better, cut sharper on the page than you did four years ago, don’t give yourself cheap praise.
 Question your choices and their motives.
-Whether you’re writing a travel journal, history, fiction, or poetry, ask yourself if every word is necessary because each one is doing its own thing, contributing something fresh to your picture.
+Whether you’re writing a travel journal, history, fiction, or poetry, ask yourself if every word is necessary.
+Is each one doing its thing, contributing something fresh to the picture?
 Fancy dribbling isn’t what scores your game.

 If you have a better way – and the shelves are lined with authors who do – by all means have at it.
 But first, ask any man.
 A hint of perfume and he leans in.
 Assault me with it in the elevator, and uh, excuse me.
 I think I’ll take the stairs.
 The sin of gluttony abounds in all the arts.
 There is such a thing as too much salt in your sauce, too much red on the canvas, too much bling with that outfit, too much fills on the drums.
 Black clouds sat over the mountain.